HDI1234/Dequetify/README.md

-# Spotify-API-App
+# Dequetify
-Angular app which utilizes the Spotify WEB API to allow users to search for music
+Angular app which utilizes the Spotify WEB API to allow users to search for albums and artists

 ## Project